kub0x/ezine/Windows-Bypass-DEP/articulo.md

 ## How do other protections affect DEP impact on security?

 There exist more protections that work nicely in combination with DEP.
-The best is ASLR.
+The best is ASLR<sup id="a1">[8](#f8)</sup>.
 ASLR randomizes the base address of each module every time the system reboots.
 Why is ASLR so important?
 Well these ROP gadgets are addresses that need to be known on every execution.
 If ASLR changes the base address of any of the modules where gadgets reside, then these gadgets are rebased and printme() will fail since returns to the first gadget which its address is invalid.

 This can be seen as: